apache/spark/docs/docker-stack/build.rst

 4) Once you build the image locally you have usually several options to make them available for your deployment:

 * For ``docker-compose`` deployment, that's all you need.
-The image is stored in docker engine cache and docker compose will use it from there.
+The image is stored in Docker engine cache and Docker Compose will use it from there.

 * For some - development targeted - Kubernetes deployments you can load the images directly to Kubernetes clusters.
 Clusters such as ``kind`` or ``minikube`` have dedicated ``load`` method to load the